A practical guide to the Gorgias average response time and zero touch tickets report

 If you’re running a support team, you live and breathe efficiency.
 The goal is always the same: keep customers happy and help your team work smarter, not harder.
 To do that, you need to know what’s actually going on, and that’s where dashboards and reports come in handy.
 They help make sense of all the data.

-Gorgias's Agent Performance report is a decent place to start, especially with its newer metrics like Average Response Time and Zero-Touch Tickets.
+Gorgias's Agent Performance report is an excellent place to start, especially with its newer metrics like Average Response Time and Zero-Touch Tickets.
 These numbers give you a quick look at your team's speed and how well your automations are working.

 But what do these metrics tell you in the real world?
-This guide will walk you through the report, show you how to use it, and have an honest chat about its weak spots.
-Most importantly, we'll look at how a modern AI layer can help you make real progress on these numbers without any guesswork.
+This guide will walk you through the report, show you how to use it, and discuss how to get the most out of its data.
+Most importantly, we'll look at how a specialized AI layer can help you make real progress on these numbers alongside Gorgias.

 What is the Gorgias average response time and zero touch tickets report?